dbd-net/laravel-provable/readme.md

 # Provably Fair

-This git project allows you to set up a [Laravel](https://laravel.com) based website that will allow you to validate provably fair results.
+This git project allows you to set up a [Laravel](https://laravel.com/) based website that will allow you to validate provably fair results.

 ## Prerequisites

-You must have php 7.2 installed along with composer.
+You must have php 7.2 installed along with [Composer](https://getcomposer.org/).

 ## Installation